geeogi/George-2020-09-17/README.md

 // What could be added to the APP / API?

 - Pagination for read requests to improve performance when many documents exist
-- Enable the user to preview the uploaded file
+- Enable the user to preview and rename the uploaded file
+- Abort pending search requests when re-searching
 - Update the API so it doesn't expose image paths (currently be used as the `id` field)
+- More extensive tests

 ## Libraries